-- 39. Defendants have paid and directed their own agents and representatives to travel throughout Canada to encourage BMWE members to sign membership cards for the Teamsters. - 40.
-In or about November 2003, the Teamsters, with the active agreement and encouragement of the BMWE, filed an application with the CIRB to represent the maintenance of way employees at CP who are currently represented by the BMWE. - 41.
-At the present time, both the Teamsters and the Steelworkers are contesting for the right to represent maintenance of way employees at CP and CN that are currently represented by the BMWE.
-No one has filed a petition to represent the other Canadian employees currently represented by the BMWE.
+- 41. Defendants have paid and directed their own agents and representatives to travel throughout Canada to encourage BMWE members to sign membership cards for the Teamsters. - 42.
+In or about November 2003, the Teamsters, with the active agreement and encouragement of the BMWE, filed an application with the CIRB to represent the maintenance of way employees at CP who are currently represented by the BMWE. - 43.
+In a letter to Canadian members of the BMWE dated November 18, 2003, Defendant Simpson explained why he was allowing the Teamsters to file an application with the CIRB.
+As part of the letter, he stated that he had authorized the Teamsters to gather membership cards "to protect the Canadian members rights to vote on a negotiated merger agreement and the application of said cards would only be done with my permission."
+The letter further stated: